 I’ve seen this question come up a few different times in forums, so I thought in today’s article I’ll answer just that.

 So do you add water when using?
-No, water adds absolutely nothing to your juice and should only come into contact with your juicer when you’re cleaning it because all water does is take away from the flavor of the juice.
-It won’t do anything bad of course but to me, it’s just not necessary.
+No. Water adds absolutely nothing to your juice recipes and should only come into contact with your juicer when you’re cleaning it.
+All water does is take away from the flavor of your fresh juice.
+Water won’t do anything bad, of course, but to me, it’s just unnecessary.

 Don’t get me wrong, I loooove a cool glass of water and the feeling of being fully hydrated but I don’t believe it has a place as an ingredient in your juice.
 Except when you’re using a blender but I talked about that further down this article.

 Why Would You Dilute Your Juice Anyway?

-I know some of you will be scratching your heads and wondering why you’d add water in the first place I’ll admit I was with you.
-But from what I’ve seen it’s sometimes giving out as advice for when you’re not used to the taste of your juice.
+I know some of you will be scratching your heads and wondering why you’d add water in the first place.
+I’ll admit, I was with you.
+But from what I’ve seen it’s sometimes given out as advice for what to do when you’re not used to the taste of your juice.

-But even if that’s the case I don’t think adding water helps because you just get left with the same taste only not quite as strong and it lasts longer because you’ve made your drink bigger than it was before.
+But even if that’s the case, I don’t think adding water helps.
+You just get left with the same taste, only not quite as strong and it lasts longer because you’ve made your drink bigger than it was before!

-No, to dilute and change your green juice (or any other juice) there’s only one way you should do it…
+To dilute and change the taste of your glass of juice, there’s only one way you should do it…

 The Right Way To Dilute Your Juice

 Adding more fruit!

-If you’re finding your juice bitter and a little unpleasant and can’t power through to get used to the taste then sweeten it up by adding some fruit.
+If you’re finding your juice bitter and can’t power through it, then sweeten it up by adding some fruit juice.

-Or, instead of just adding water why not add and watery fruits and veggies – like watermelon, kiwis or cucumber – so that you get water plus some nutritious vitamins and minerals.
+Or, instead of just adding water, why not add and watery fruits and veggies – like watermelon, kiwis or cucumber – so that you get water plus some nutritious vitamins and minerals.